Skiing on Cascade mountains, Wisconsin

 Another ski trip.
 This time just for a day.
 I loved skiing last time so much that when I heard that another group was heading to Cascade Mountains, I simply couldn’t resist.

 We had two guys who had never skied before so we helped them on the bunny hills and moved on to others slopes.
 Though I’m a newbie I could tell that the snow at the Ski Brule was better.
-At Cascade it was kind of slippery compared to Ski Brule. may be it was due to the weather, it was mid 30s.
+At Cascade it was kind of slippery compared to Ski Brule.
+May be it was due to the weather, it was mid 30s.
+Duh!

 The very second slope Cottontail had some ‘bumps’ where one could catch some air.
 It was great setup to learn.
 I had some problem landing, mostly my posture wasn’t correct, I wasn’t leaning forward as much as I wanted to just before hitting the snow.
 Fell down once or twice.
-My left ski came off most of the times.
+My left ski kept coming off most of the times.

 Cascade Mountain Trail Map